evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 There are three blocks in the input:

-1. The :code:`molecule` block specifies the geometry, charge, multiplicity, etc. (see Psi4 manual for details).
+1. The :code:`molecule` block specifies the geometry, charge, multiplicity, etc.

-2. The second block specifies Psi4 global options.
+2. The second block specifies Psi4 options (see Psi4 manual for details).

 3. The last block shows options specifically for Forte.